vinz9/FlexCHOP/README.md

 ## Change Log

-11/13/2019 0.4 : added support for a single animated and deforming triangle mesh collider.
+11/13/2019 0.4 : added support for collisions against a single animated and deforming triangle mesh.
 For TD 2019.10000+.
 To get the plugin to load with Experimental, copy cudart64_92.dll from TD 2019.10000+ alongside the other dlls.
 There is currently an issue with the GLSL shader for the instancing.
 09/10/2019 0.3 : Upgrade to flex 1.2
 09/10/2019 0.2 : Upgraded to work with 2019.14650 and later series of TouchDesigner (Spring 2019 Release), and be usable as a Custom OP.
 Thanks to Malcolm Bechard for the upgrade.
 09/29/2017 0.1 : initial release, flex 1.1 library